cerfacs-globc/icclim/doc/source/explanation/xclim_and_icclim.rst

 - Units
 - time_bounds
 - provenance (TBD)
+- ...

-Beside, icclim still provides a way to write **user defined indices** using a simili JSON data structure (actually a python dictionary) with ``icclim.index(user_index=...)``.
+Beside, icclim v5 still provides a way to write **user defined indices** using a simili JSON data structure (actually a python dictionary) with ``icclim.index(user_index=...)``.
-The metadata is however not as rich as with ECA&D indices.
+The output metadata is however not as rich as with ECA&D indices.

 One of the goal of icclim is also to provide an API which require zero knowledge of xarray letting user new to python and its ecosystem reliably compute climate indices.